 |Non-current assets to Net worth||0.79||1.22||1.4||1.53||+0.74||This ratio is calculated by dividing long-term (non-current) assets by net worth (equity) and measures the extent of a company's investment in low-liquidity non-current assets.
 This ratio is important for comparison analysis because it's less dependent on industry (structure of company's assets) than debt ratio and debt-to-equity ratio.

 |Capitalization ratio||0.09||0.24||0.22||0.07||-0.02||Calculated by dividing non-current liabilities by the sum of equity and non-current liabilities.

 |Fixed assets to Net worth||0.03||0.02||0.02||0.01||-0.02||This ratio indicates the extent to which the owners' cash is frozen in the form of fixed assets, such as property, plant, and equipment, investment property and non-current biological assets.

-Firstly, attention should be drawn to the debt-to-equity ratio and debt ratio as the indicators describing the capital structure.
-Both ratios have similar meaning and indicate that if there is not enough capital (equity) for stable work for the company.
+First, attention should be drawn to the debt-to-equity ratio and debt ratio as the ratios describing the capital structure.
+Both ratios have similar meaning and indicate if there is not enough capital (equity) for stable work for the company.
 Debt-to-equity ratio is calculated as a relationship of the borrowed capital (liabilities) to the equity, while debt ratio is calculated as a relationship of the liabilities to the overall capital (i.e. the sum of equity and liabilities).

-The dynamics of the main ratios of financial stability of Goldstar is demonstrated for the whole period analysed in the chart below.
+The change in the main ratios of financial stability of Goldstar is demonstrated for the whole period analysed in the chart below.